vitale232/WMXDataReviewerTools/README.md

 ## Development Notes
 + With much of the code living in a Python package called validation_helpers, it's hard to get ArcGIS to consistently update the tool.
 Just open a blank map document with the Data Reviewer extension activated whenever you'd like to test code changes.
 + VSCode is failing to correctly lint the validation_helpers package.
-It identifies incorrectly identifies properly imported code.
+It incorrectly identifies properly imported code.
 To workaround the issue, if you use the Open Folder function, open the ./NYSDOT_Validations_Toolbox directory instead of the project root or use a different IDE.

 # Setup
 ## Workflow Manager Launch GP Tool Parameters